 - c26.
 With the table still selected, drag it to the lower left corner of the slide. - c27.
-With the table still selected, on the Animations tab, in the Animation group, click the More button
+With the table still selected, on the Animations tab, in the Animation group, click the More button to open the Animation menu.

 Click More Entrance Effects.